SAP/spartacus-docs/_pages/dev/features/cart-import-and-export.md

 To start import process go to the cart page and if it is empty use 'Import products' link from suggestions.
 On the other hand if some products were added already into the cart import button will be available below cart entries list.

+#### Shared contexts used for active cart: ####
+- `ActiveCartOrderEntriesContext` - used for import / export products to active cart.
+There are no contraindications to use it e.g. for export from checkout review order page.
+It is enough to provide the context for `checkoutReviewOrder` route.

 ### Quick Order

 The import / export feature supports also quick order functionality.
 Additional limitation while import is max count of products possible to import in one quick order.

+#### Shared contexts used for quick order: ####
+- `QuickOrderOrderEntriesContext`

 ### Others

 The configuration has been set up so that the export is also available on the order confirmation and order details pages.

-There are no contraindications to add it in checkout review order page.
-It is enough to provide him with the context from the active cart.
+#### Other shared contexts used in Spartacus: ####
+- `OrderConfirmationOrderEntriesContext` - for export order entries from order confirmation page based on latest checkout.
+- `OrderDetailsOrderEntriesContext` - for export products from existing order.
+It bases on `orderCode` from routing params .

 ### Limitations